Math Section in COMPASS of ACT

 Is the COMPASS a pass/fail test?

 The test is not a pass/fail test.
-It is usually administered to students after they have gained admission to the college.
+It is usually administered to students after they have gained admission to a college.
 However, in cases when the student has had a long break/gap in his formal education, the COMPASS may be administered to ascertain if he still has his basics right, and satisfies the entry level criteria of the college.
 This is to make sure the courses have the desired effect, and the student does not feel like dropping out of courses mid way.

 Why should I be bothered?